FedCampus/FedKit/backend/README.md

 ### Download TFLite models

+This is needed to run the Android example.

 Download the model file from <https://github.com/FedCampus/dyn_flower_android_drf/files/11858642/cifar10.zip> to `static/cifar10.tflite`.

 - Alternatively, generate it using the script in `../gen_tflite/cifar10_eg/`.